Hanner004/vite-project/README.md

 ### Overview

-Book Reserve is a web application aimed at simplifying the process of reserving books.
+book-reserve is a web application aimed at simplifying the process of reserving books.
 It provides users with an intuitive interface to browse available books, view details, and make reservations.

 ### Features